ExchangeBC/concierge/README.md

 ## Deployment

-This project is deployed to the Government of British Columbia's own OpenShift infrastructure.
+This project is deployed to the Government of British Columbia's own OpenShift infrastructure.  *NOTE* The instructions below apply to deployment to the OpenShift 4 (OCP4) environment, and no longer apply to deployment to OCP3 environments.

 ### Environments